davidolorundare/tempus_de_challenge/README.md

 ---
 ### Getting Started: Pipeline Overview (with Screenshots)

-Discusses how the goals were broken into the two pipelines.
+Discusses the breakdown of the project goals into the two pipelines.

 #### DAG Pipeline 1

 The first pipeline, named 'tempus_challenge_dag' is scheduled to run once a day at 12AM, and consists of eight tasks.
-It's structure is shown below:
+Its structure is shown below:

 image of pipe1